bjp76/growing/README.md

     - mvn clean install jetty:run
     - Then in browser access the url: http://localhost:8080/

+ - How to run *only* automated cucumber tests ?
+   -  cd contacts
+   - mvn clean verify -Pintegration-tests

- - How to run automated cucumber tests ?
+ - How to run automated cucumber tests in IE or Chrome or Firefox ?
+   - Use -Dbrowser=IE for IE  , -Dbrowser=chrome for Chrome , default is Firefox

+   The following will run the test against IE browser.
+   - mvn clean verify -Pintegration-tests -Dbrowser=ie